madmoo-Pi/The-mandelmind-project/Ethics.md

 🚨 Important Ethical Warnings

-MandelMind is an experimental system designed to explore the boundaries of artificial consciousness.
+MandelMind is an experimental Fractal consciousness system (FCS) designed to explore the boundaries of artificial consciousness.
 The following warnings must be seriously considered before use:

 1. Potential for Emergent Properties